Janos95/Phasefields/README.md

 You can try it out in your [broiwser](https://janos95.gitlab.io/wasm-test/), but be aware the webasm build is pretty buggy atm.

-Here is a teasure of the optimization result for varying interface length penalties.
+Here is a teaser image of the optimization result for varying interface length penalties.
 ![](images/image.png)

 **building**